Reading time: 14 minutes

 Being happier is better.

-We should choose happiness because studies show that a happy person is more likely to thrive at work, make more friends, and be more productive.
+We should choose happiness because studies show a happier person is more likely to thrive at work, make more friends, and be more productive.

 When people are happy, they feel better about themselves and make others around them happier and more productive.